Jimmy Engström

 He loves to be on the cutting edge of technology, trying new things.

-When he got wind of Blazor, he immediately realized the potential and adopted it already when it was in beta.
+When he got wind of Blazor, he immediately realized the potential and adopted it when it was in beta.
 He has been running Blazor in production since it was launched by Microsoft.

 He is the author of "Web Development with Blazor" and the co-host of Coding After Work (podcast and stream).